dungmanh88/script-cmd-cheatsheet/commands/RVM.md

-RVM is a tool to manage many ruby version on a system
+RVM is a tool to manage many ruby versions on a system
 ```
 rvm install ruby-2.5.1
 rvm remove ruby-2.5.1